markorr321/PIM-Global-Self-Activate/CONFIGURATION.md

 ### Initial Configuration Steps

 #### **Step 1: Download and Extract**
-1. Download `PIM-Global-MST.exe` from the [releases page](https://github.com/markorr321/PIM-Global-Self-Activate/releases)
+1. Download `PIM-Global-SA.exe` from the [releases page](https://github.com/markorr321/PIM-Global-Self-Activate/releases)
 2. Place the executable in a folder of your choice or pin it to your taskbar for daily use!
 3. No installation required - it's a portable executable